edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 to interact with their partition of the secret store.

-If global access to the secret store is required, it is necessary to obtain a copy of the Vault root token using the below recommended procedure.
+If global access to the secret store is required, it is necessary to obtain a copy of the OpenBao root token using the below recommended procedure.
 Note that following this procedure directly contradicts the [OpenBao production hardening guide](https://openbao.org/docs/concepts/tokens/#root-tokens).